jborgers/PMD-jPinpoint-rules/README.md

 # Usage

-To use the ruleset you can install
+To use the ruleset you can install:

 - the PMD tool from [PMD project at github](https://pmd.github.io/)
 - the PMDPlugin in you development environment.